spiral/docs/docs/en/framework/bootloaders.md

 ```

 > **Note**
-> In the exact same way, you can mount middleware, change tokenizer directories, and much more.
+> You are only able to use bootloaders to configure your components during the bootstrap phase (a.k.a. via another
+> bootloader).
+The framework would not allow you to change any configuration value after component initialization.

 ## Depending on other Bootloaders

+Bootloaders can depend on other bootloaders, in which case they will be automatically resolved and initialized before
+the depending bootloader is loaded.
+This allows developers to define a specific order in which bootloaders should be
+initialized, and to ensure that certain bootloaders are initialized before others.

-Some framework bootloaders can be used as a simple path to configure application settings.
+Some framework bootloaders can be used as a simple way to configure application settings.
 For example, we can
 use `Spiral\Bootloader\Http\HttpBootloader` to add global PSR-15 middleware:

 ```php